coffee2code/silent-publish/readme.txt

 == Installation ==
 1. Whether installing or updating, whether this plugin or any other, it is always advisable to back-up your data before starting
-1. Unzip `silent-publish.zip` inside the `/wp-content/plugins/` directory for your site (or install via the built-in WordPress plugin installer)
+2. Install via the built-in WordPress plugin installer.
+Or download and unzip `silent-publish.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
-1. Activate the plugin through the 'Plugins' admin menu in WordPress
+3. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. Click the 'Publish silently?' checkbox when publishing a post to prevent triggering of pingbacks, trackbacks, or notifications to update services.
+4. Click the 'Publish silently?' checkbox when publishing a post to prevent triggering of pingbacks, trackbacks, or notifications to update services.

 == Screenshots ==